 Read More: How to Take a Screenshot on Mac

-What is the error "cannot be opened because it is from an unidentified developer"?
+What is the error "can't be opened because it is from an unidentified developer"?

 Here is what the error looks like: